 - Time and money expenditures for commuting

-- Sacrifice of time for work and family
+- Does not accommodate work and family life

 - Online Training Programs -

 Online programs would allow you to complete all your coursework online from the comfort of your home.
 This is the method of choice if you want to work a full-time job or take care of your family while getting your education.

 If you want to perform clinical medical assisting duties, you will still be required to complete an externship in a clinical setting before graduation.